(Figures for end of 2017)

 The cumulated offshore capacity of 5.38 GW provided more than 18 terawatt hours (TWh) of electricity in 2017, according to preliminary figures from energy market research group AGEB.
 This is almost 50 percent more than in 2016 and more than the power consumption of Berlin, Germany’s capital and largest city, of approximately 14 TWh.

 With an average capacity of 5.6 megawatts (MW) for new turbines and an average rotor length of 138 metres, offshore turbines have not only grown significantly since their introduction in the early 2000s but are also bigger and more productive than their counterparts on land.
-They deliver power almost all year round and produce nearly twice as much power as land-based turbines, says services company Deutsche Windguard.
+They deliver power almost all year round and produce nearly twice as much power as land-based turbines, says offshore service company Deutsche Windguard.
 The growth in size and output had a considerable effect on power generation prices, which fell substantially in recent years.

 Unbalanced distribution and persisting grid challenges